-Shorts, shirts, tennis shoes, and socks are worn during physical education classes.
-Clothing must be neat and clean, and marked with the owner's name.
-School colors are encouraged.
-If the student must be excused for medical reasons, present a signed note from his/her parents or guardian to the physical education instructor.
+Shorts, shirts, athletic shoes and socks must be worn during Physical Education classes.
+Clothing must be neat and clean, and marked with the student's name, and school colors are strongly encouraged.
+If the student needs to be excused from participation for medical reasons, he/she must present a signed note from his/her parent/guardian to the Physical Education instructor.
 This note may excuse the student from physical activities for a period of no more than three days.
-Any excuse for periods longer than three days will require verification by a medical doctor.
+Any condition requiring a student to miss more than three days will require signed verification from a medical professional.
 The student will be expected to dress out during non-participation days unless the parent specifies otherwise.